 No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date a substantial difference between verification sources more, PHA will conduct further review of the verification of income/expense.
 30. 10.8 Hierarchy of Verification MTW Revised to reflect proposed MTW hierarchy Revised verification hierarchy to streamline verification process.
 01/19/23 31.
-Self- Certification 10.13 РНА Revised language regarding self- cert requirement to reflect change and self-cert requirements The self-certification must be made in a format acceptable to PHA.
+Self- Certification 10.13 РНА Revised language regarding self- cert requirement to reflect change and self-cert requirements • The self-certification must be made in a format acceptable to PHA.
 PHA may require that family self-certifications be signed in the presence of a PHA representative or Notary Public.
 4/15/21 32.
 Verification of Earned Income 10.15 РНА Not currently included in the Policy Modified verification of earned income to reflect use of the last four quarters of EIV 4/15/21 33.
 Verification of Working Family Deduction 10.16 РНА Not currently included in the Policy Modified verification of the Working Family Deduction to reflect use of self-certification 4/15/21 34.
-Verification of Disability 10.25 Handbook 4350.3 Includes reference to using Veteran's Admin Disability to verify Disability Revised language to remove Veteran's Admin Disability compensation as verification of disability 4/15/21 - ntinued Occupa ncy 35.
-Over-Income Families 12.3 Housing Opportunity Through Modernization Act of 2016: Not currently included in the Policy Under the Housing Opportunity Through Modernization Act (HOTMA) of 2016, over- income is defined as a family with income which exceeds 120% of area median income (AMI).
+Verification of Disability 10.25 Handbook 4350.3 Includes reference to using Veteran's Admin Disability to verify Disability Revised language to remove Veteran's Admin Disability compensation as verification of disability 4/15/21 - ntinued Occupa ancy 35.
+Over-Income Families 12.3 Housing Opportunity Through Modernization Act of 2016: Not currently included in the Policy • Under the Housing Opportunity Through Modernization Act (HOTMA) of 2016, over- income is defined as a family with income which exceeds 120% of area median income (AMI).
 After a family's income has exceeded 4/1/19

-No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date Final Implementation of Public Housing Income Limit • vill charge the family a monthly rent that is the higher of the applicable fair market rent (FMR) or the amount of monthly subsidy for the unit, including amounts from the operating and capital funds, as determined by regulations.
+No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date Final Implementation of Public Housing Income Limit 120% of AMI for two consecutive years, PHA will charge the family a monthly rent that is the higher of the applicable fair market rent (FMR) or the amount of monthly subsidy for the unit, including amounts from the operating and capital funds, as determined by regulations.
 At a regular or interim reexamination, if a family's income exceeds the applicable overincome limit, PHA will document the family file and begin tracking the family's over-income status.
 A family which is over-income will be placed on an annual recertification frequency beginning with the first regular or interim recertification in which the family exceed the over-income limit.
 If one year after the applicable regular or interim reexamination the family's income continues to exceed the applicable over-income limit, PHA will notify the family, in writing, that their income has exceeded the over-income limit for one year, and that if the family continues to be over-income for 12 consecutive months, the family will be subject to PHA's over-income rent policies.
-If two years after the applicable annual or interim reexamination the family's income continues to exceed the applicable over-income limit, PHA will charge the family a rent that is the higher of the applicable FMR or the amount of monthly subsidy for the unit.
+If two years after the applicable annual or interim reexamination the family will be subject to PHA's over-income rent policies.
+If two years after the applicable annual or interim reexamination the family's income continues to exceed the applicable over-income limit, PHA will charge the family a rent that is the higher of the applicable FAR or the amount of monthly subsidy for the unit.
 PHA will notify the family in writing of their new rent amount which will be effective 30 days after PHA's written notice to the family.